pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Create a new gift card featuring text input fields for code, value, expiry date as well as special terms and conditions, plus choices for currency and whether or not the card is for test mode.](../assets/screens/gift-cards/create.png)

 You may want to manually issue a single gift card, for example as accommodation for an individual customer.
-You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: "Gift cards" and clicking the :btn-icon:fontawesome-solid-plus:Manually issue a gift card: button.
+You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and clicking the :btn-icon:fontawesome-solid-plus:Manually issue a gift card: button.

 !!!
 Warning
     Once a gift card has been created, it cannot be deleted.